twilio-labs/twilio-firebase-extensions/abandoned-cart-emails/PREINSTALL.md

 * the `metadata.emailSent` boolean property should be `false`
 * there should be no errors present in the `metadata.error` property

 If all of these conditions are met, then the extension will attempt to load the user data using the `userId` property or the document's ID.
 If the user doesn't have an email address, an error will be recorded.
 If the user has an email address then a document will be created in the `EMAIL_COLLECTION`.
+The document will include the user email and a property for `dynamicTemplateData` consisting of the contents of the user's cart and a `user` property including the user's `email` and `displayName` if present.
+This `dynamicTemplateData` is used to fill in the fields in a SendGrid dynamic email template.

 ##### Sending the email